Selenamiaooo/5300allabouta/README.md

   * 🔴 Core stations
   * 🟠 Secondary stations
   * ⚪ Stable stations
-* View a clean, ordered table of station complexes in that category.
+* View a clean, ordered table of station complexes in that category

-This is useful for reporting and prioritization.
+This is useful for reporting, prioritization, and communicating results to stakeholders.

 ---